 Parisa Fatehi-Weeks, '07

-- "I would encourage all law students to take advantage of the rich clinical opportunities at UT Law.
+- "I would encourage all law students to take advantage of the rich clinical opportunities at Texas Law.
 The clients will teach you, inspire you, and remind you exactly why you went to law school; and the professors are top-rate attorneys who will become lifelong mentors."

 Whitney Hill, '09